-- if you are an adult you should be clinically observed by a member of the hospital's nursing staff at least every 15 minutes, and if you under 18 you should be observed all the time - you should be examined by a medical practitioner or approved nurse at least every four hours to see if the seclusion or restraint should continue or be stopped - you should also be examined by an approved medical practitioner at least every 12 hours - the person authorising your seclusion must decide how long you should be secluded or restrained for - you cannot be secluded or restrained for more than seven hours unless it is authorised by a Chief Psychiatrist or delegate - if you are secluded or restrained for more than seven hours you must be examined by a medical practitioner within those seven hours
+- if you are an adult you should be clinically observed by a member of the hospital's nursing staff at least every 15 minutes, and if you under 18 you should be observed all the time - if you are secluded or restrained for more than three hours you must be assessed by a medical practitioner within those three hours - After assessment, a medical practitioner or approved nurse can authorise continuation of the seclusion for an additional period not exceeding 3 hours. - Subsequent seclusion or restraint episode on completion of 6 hours, must be authorised by the Chief Psychiatrist or delegate. - the person authorising your seclusion must decide how long you should be secluded or restrained for